 1. Physicians who see ADHD as a “simple condition.”

-“You just throw a stimulant at it!” one psychiatrist told me.
-He was explaining why he didn’t find ADHD treatment interesting and therefore not worth his study.
+“You just throw a stimulant at it!” one psychiatrist told me at a meeting of the American Psychiatrist Association.
+It was his way of summarizing why he failed to find ADHD treatment interesting and therefore not worth his study.

 In fact, ADHD is a highly complex condition, especially when it is diagnosed later in life.
 For example, other conditions—such as sleep deprivation and substance use—complicate medication response.